ereppond/housing-recommender/README.md

-Predicting Housing Prices
+# Housing Recommender

-> How frustrating is it when you want to look for houses to buy but you aren't sure where to begin.
+> How frustrating is it when you want to look for houses to buy but you aren't sure where to begin?
 There are so many different factors that go into deciding when, where, and why to buy a house.

 > My goal is to build a recommender system that will hopefully make the process of looking for houses a bit easier.
+I found the number of results to be frustrating because I wasn't necessarily set on one location.
+Therefore, I decided to build a system that would give me results in more than one location given my requirements for a house.

-My hope is to use NLP on descriptions of houses you've already liked to cluster houses, along with different circumstances you're in, such as the size of family, job location, etc. to help you decide where you should live.
+> I use Natural Language Processing on descriptions of houses, along with price, number of bedrooms, and the year the house was (or will be) built to find cosine similarity between houses to return new houses to you in order to help you decide where you should live.

 ## Structure:
 > The website will take your favorited houses as csv format to recommend similar houses that may not be what you had been searching for originally but may be suitable for your circumstances.